The Great Pumpkin Pie Recipe

-- 1 large egg beaten with 1 teaspoon milk, for brushing
+- egg wash: 1 large egg beaten with 1 Tablespoon milk

 - For the cranberries: Place cranberries in a large bowl; set aside.
 In a medium saucepan, bring 1 cup of sugar and the water to a boil and whisk until the sugar is dissolved.
 Remove pan from the heat and allow to cool for 5 minutes.
 Pour sugar syrup over the cranberries and stir.
 Let the cranberries sit at room temperature or in the refrigerator for 6 hours or overnight (ideal).
 You'll notice the sugar syrup is quite thick after this amount of time.
 Drain the cranberries from the syrup and pour 1 cup of sugar on top.
 Toss the cranberries, coating them all the way around.
 Pour the sugared cranberries on a parchment paper or silicone baking mat-lined baking sheet and let them dry for at least 2 hours.

-- Roll out the chilled pie crust: Remove second pie dough from the refrigerator.
-On the same floured work surface, turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
-Carefully place the dough into a 9-inch deep dish pie (one that is 1.5 - 2 inches deep).
+- Roll out the chilled pie crust: Remove 1 disc of pie dough from the refrigerator.
+On a lightly floured work surface, roll the dough out into a 12-inch circle.
+Make sure to turn the dough about a quarter turn after every few rolls.
+Carefully place the dough into a 9-inch pie dish.
 Tuck it in with your fingers, making sure it is smooth.
 With a small and sharp knife, trim the extra overhang of crust and discard.
 Crimp the edges with your fingers, if desired.
-Brush edges lightly with beaten egg/milk mixture.
+Brush edges lightly with egg wash mixture.
 Using pie weights, pre-bake the crust for 10 minutes.

 - Pour pumpkin pie filling into the warm pre-baked crust.
-If you did not use a deep dish pie pan, you will have too much filling.
 Only fill the crust about 3/4 of the way up.
-Use extra to make mini pies with leftover pie dough scraps if you'd like.
+(Use extra to make mini pies with leftover pie dough scraps if you'd like.)
 Bake the pie until the center is almost set, about 55-60 minutes give or take.
 A small part of the center will be wobbly - that's ok.
-After 25 minutes of baking, be sure to cover the edges of the crust with aluminum foil or use a piecrust shield to prevent the edges from getting too brown.
+After 25 minutes of baking, be sure to cover the edges of the crust with aluminum foil or use a pie crust shield to prevent the edges from getting too brown.
 Check for doneness at minute 50, and then 55, and then 60, etc.

 - Once done, transfer the pie to a wire rack and allow to cool completely for at least 3 hours.
-Decorate with sugared cranberries and pie crust leaves.
+Decorate with sugared cranberries and pie crust leaves (see note).
 You'll definitely have leftover cranberries - they're tasty for snacking.
 Serve pie with whipped cream if desired.
 Cover leftovers tightly and store in the refrigerator for up to 3 days.

 - I prefer canned pumpkin in this pumpkin pie recipe.

-- 3/4 teaspoon pumpkin pie spice can be used instead of these spices.
+- About 1 teaspoon of pumpkin pie spice can be used instead of these spices.